Skip to content

 » READ MORE: China, Pa. teachers, and a ‘cult-like’ culture: Why Dave McCormick’s time at Bridgewater, the world’s largest hedge fund, matters for his Senate run

-But he has retained a populist economic agenda, supporting organized labor, opposing efforts to restrict the natural gas industry, and fighting against free trade agreements, including ones proposed by Democratic presidents.
+Casey’s politics have shifted left over the years on issues including abortion and same-sex marriage.
+But he has retained a populist economic agenda, supporting organized labor, opposing efforts to restrict the natural gas industry, and fighting against free-trade agreements, including ones proposed by Democratic presidents.

-This year, Casey’s messaging on inflation — he calls it “greedflation” and blames it on profiteering corporations rather than government spending — has been embraced by Vice President Kamala Harris campaign and other Democrats.
+This year, Casey’s messaging on inflation — he calls it “greedflation” and blames it on profiteering corporations, rather than government spending — was embraced by Vice President Kamala Harris’ campaign and other Democrats.

 » READ MORE: Meet the billionaires backing Republican Dave McCormick’s U.S. Senate run